Spread the love

 Pharisees:

-- They love honor in the synagogues and marketplaces, yet are like unseen graves (outward piety masking inward impurity).
+4. They seek honor in the synagogues and marketplaces, yet are like unseen graves (outward piety masking inward impurity).

 Scholars: